Learn more about COVID-19 housing assistance

 - lnability to pay forms are available upon request.

 3. Any residential customer whose service is disconnected on Oct.
-15 may be reconnected if:
+15 when the cold weather rule takes effect may be reconnected if:

 - The outstanding balance is paid.